This page was reviewed under our medical and editorial policy by

 Age: While soft tissue sarcoma can occur in people of any age, it is more commonly found in adults over the age of 50.

-Chemical exposure: Exposure to vinyl chloride and dioxin may increase the risk of developing soft tissue sarcomas.
+Chemical exposure: Exposure to vinyl chloride and dioxin may increase the risk for developing soft tissue sarcomas.
 Vinyl chloride is used to make polyvinyl chloride (PVC) pipes, car upholstery, plastic kitchenware and wire coatings.

-Radiation therapy: On rare occasions, external radiation therapy to treat any form of cancer can lead to the development of soft tissue sarcoma later in life in the treated area.
+Previous radiation therapy: On rare occasions, external radiation therapy to treat any form of cancer can lead to the development of soft tissue sarcoma later in life in the treated area.
 This can occur anywhere from five to 30 years after initial treatment.

 Weakened immune system: People with human immunodeficiency virus (HIV) sometimes develop Kaposi sarcoma, a type of soft tissue sarcoma that forms in cells that line blood vessels or lymph vessels.